Mortgage Fees Explained

 • If you want to pay the arrangement fee up front to avoid paying interest on it over the term of your mortgage, find out if you’ll get your arrangement fee refunded if you don’t go ahead with the mortgage.

 • Adding the mortgage arrangement fee to your loan is a common choice but by doing this you’ll end up paying interest on the arrangement fee so you’ll pay more overall.
-If you do add your mortgage arrangement fee to your mortgage balance, aim to pay it off as soon as you can.
+If you do add your mortgage arrangement fee to your mortgage balance, you may wish to pay it off as soon as you can.
 Most mortgage lenders allow mortgage overpayments of up to 10% a year but be sure to check.

 Mortgage booking fee

+Some lenders will deduct any booking fee you’ve paid from the arrangement fee, if both apply.
 Some lenders charge a booking fee instead of a mortgage arrangement fee.

 Mortgage valuation fee